How Can We Help?

 How does it work?

-We use the popular Print-O-Matic plugin with our SmartDocs for this capability.
-Everything is already set up for you in the content so that the print functionality works for the user via the “Print or Save…” text link at the bottom of the SmartDoc…
+We’ve built custom print CSS with our SmartDocs for this capability.
+Everything is already set up for you in the content so that the print functionality works for the user via the “Save your personalized document…” text link at the bottom of the SmartDoc…

-The print CSS is currently formatted for Chrome browsers only as noted in our SmartDoc page templates.
-We also include brief instructions with the print link as to the print settings the user will need to get the correct output.
+The print CSS is currently optimized for Chrome browsers.
+You might have to tweak it for other browsers.
+As you see above, we also include brief instructions with the print link as to the print settings the user will need to get the correct output.

 As long as the copy and/or graphics in the SmartDoc content don’t differ too much from the vertical spacing already allotted in the page template, the print out should fit the pages exactly.

-Furthermore, this coding will be maintained as you create multiple DynamicContent pages from this theme as long as you simply duplicate the existing page and make edits there (keeping the layout intact).
+Furthermore, this formatting and coding will be maintained as you create multiple DynamicContent pages from this theme as long as you simply duplicate the existing page and make edits there (keeping the layout intact).

-If you start a new DynamicContent page from scratch the code will not apply.
-So make sure to always duplicate what we’ve already done for you and edit that.
+If you start a new DynamicContent page from scratch the custom code will not apply correctly.
+So make sure to always duplicate what we’ve already done for you and edit that!

 Why are the images in the PDF different from the actual doc?

 Standard images print/save just fine to your PDF.
-However, more interactive HTML-5 canvas elements (widgets) like the chart and sliders do not print.
-So to get around this, we have hard-coded replacement images for those items in the POM code to be pulled into the PDF.
-You’ll see them in the code as shown below (the “Widget Image Swap” items…
+However, more advanced HTML-5 canvas elements like the sliders do not print correctly.
+So to get around this, we have hard-coded replacement images for those items in the CSS code to be pulled into the PDF.
+You’ll see them in the code as shown below (the “SWAP” items)…

 Why doesn’t the font in the PDF match what I have in my SmartDoc?

-If you’ve changed the font family from the standard family that ships with our SmartDoc Theme, you’ll need to make the same changes in the Print-O-Matic CSS as it has it’s own font controls.
+If you’ve changed the font family from the standard family that ships with our SmartDoc Theme, you’ll need to make the same changes in the custom print CSS as it has its own font controls.
 Just find that Font section near the top and make whatever changes are necessary to get the correct look.

-Make the adjustments, save the settings, and try the print again.
+Adjust its height as needed and update the page.
+Now try the print again.
 Keep doing this until the spacing for each page is correct.

 What if I want to go deeper?